acvetkov/fake-request/README.md

 var FakeRequest = require('fake-request');
 ```

-The goal of this module is testing XMLHttp request on Node.js platform, but you can make build for real browser or PhantomJS.
+The goal of this module is testing XMLHttpRequest on Node.js platform, but you can make build for real browser or PhantomJS.

 At first install devDependencies